danbev/learning-crypto/notes/seedwing/wasm.md

 EvaluationResult(input=RuntimeValueString(value='{ "name": "goodboy", "trained": true}'), ty=Pattern(name=PatternName(package=PackagePath(path=['wit']), name='dog'), metadata=PatternMeta(documentation=None, unstable=False, deprecation=None, reporting=Reporting(severity=<Severity.NONE: 0>, explanation=None, authoritative=False)), examples=[], parameters=[], inner=InnerPatternObject(value=ObjectPattern(fields=[Field(name='name', optional=False), Field(name='trained', optional=False)]))), rationale=RationaleNotAnObject(), output='Identity')
 ```

-Next, I wanted to get a Rust runtime version working but I've run into some
-issues doing that.
-I also was keen to see if I could find a Go wasm runtime that supports the new
-webassembly component module.
-But I have not been able to find one yet, though
-there does seem to be interest from [wasmedge] but it sounds like they are
-holding off for now.
+There is also a Rust example showing how the compnent could be used from Rust
+code.

+_work in progress_

+### Questions/Issues

+#### Recursive types
-Another issue is with the types and not having support for [recursive types]
+One issue is with the types and not having support for [recursive types]
 which does not look like it will make it into the MVP (Minimal Viable Product).

+#### How should we deal with reqwest
+Like we discussed above reqwest will use wasm-bindgen if that target
+arch is `wasm32`.
+This is the case for both `wasm32-unknown-unknown` and
+`wasm32-wasi`.
+And like we mentioned in our case where we want to use
+wit-bindings.
+One thing that might be worth investigating is using [wasi-http].
+I also found [reqwest-wasi] which might be interesting to look into futher.

+### Future works (suggestions)
 For Seedwing I think it could make sense to work on the types and provide a
 base component that supports base functionality of the policy engine.
 Other
 features which currently require thirdparty dependencies which might not compile